EXCLUSIVE-Bayer investor Artisan calls for break up

 Bayer has a "whole host of problems" including "too much debt," Samra said.

-Bayer's new CEO Bill Anderson said this month he is any options as part of his review of the diversified company’s strategy and structure, "leaving no stone unturned".
+Bayer's new CEO Bill Anderson said this month he is any options as part of his ongoing review of the diversified company’s strategy and structure.

-He added he would provide an initial update in the coming months and detailed plans in early 2024.

-Before taking the top job in June, Anderson said he was keeping an open mind on whether to break up the company, as some investors have demanded, saying other investors opposed it.
+Before taking the top job in June, Anderson said he was keeping an open mind on whether to break up the company into smaller pieces, as some investors have demanded, saying other investors opposed the idea.

 We suggested "that they cut the dividend to zero because they need the capital to effectively operate and reinvest back in their business," Samra said, adding that the letter was sent prior to Bayer's earnings results announcement on August 8.